 - Competitor analysis is as easy as stopping by their booth and grabbing some collateral.

 - New technology can affect everything from tools, software, and devices.

 Pick out professional, but very comfortable attire, as you will be on your feet for 2-8 hours, depending on how many exhibitors you plan to see.
 Allow enough room in your suitcase for bringing back more than you take.
 This includes literature, freebies, and product samples.
 Some PACK EXPO exhibitors provide bags, but come prepared by bringing a comfortable carryall for all that literature.

 Get the word out that you're participating in a particular trade show by inviting your colleagues, clients, customers, and suppliers.
 Be sure you include all the details and a link to the registration page.

-These are just some objectives you can strive for in order to stay connected to the Material Handling industry.
+These are just some objectives you can strive for in order to stay connected to the packing industry.
 Follow these 10 tips for maximizing your time at the PACK EXPO show, and you'll be confident in knowing that the time you spend at the PACK EXPO show is worthwhile.

 Valley Box is a premiere industrial-grade packaging company protecting manufacturer's products inside custom wood crates and made-to-order material handling equipment since 1965.